5.0 Academic Policies and Procedures

 - The level of work required in seminary, as in all graduate and professional schools, should be substantially higher than that required for completion of an undergraduate degree.

-5.4.5 Letter Grades and GPA: The definitions of letter grades are provided as follows:
+The definitions of grades are as follows:

-A: Indicates work is at a level substantially above that required for successful completion of the course
+A: Indicates work is at a level substantially above that required for successful completion of the course.

 B: Indicates work is above that required for successful completion of the course.